Disease Modifying Therapies Choices booklet

 How can it help?

 It has been shown to reduce the rate of relapse by about one-third in people with RRMS.
-It also reduces the severity of relapses that occur.
+It has also shown to reduce the severity of relapses that occur (43).

 How is it administered?

-Plegridy must be injected under the skin every two weeks and should be stored in the fridge.
+Plegridy is self-injected under the skin every two weeks and should be stored in the fridge.
+You may be advised to start treatment on a low dose and gradually increase it, to avoid any

 Who manufactures it?